afincha/validity/README.md

 1. Adds a "has-error" class to the parent of the input (assumed to be a "form-group" or similar container for the input and its associated elements)
 2. Sets the text of the first label in the form-group to the error message

-This is designed to work seamlessly with forms built using Twitter Bootstrap.
+This is designed to work seamlessly with Twitter Bootstrap's [Form Validation States](http://getbootstrap.com/css/#forms-control-states).
 If you would like to use a custom error-handling function, it is very easy to do so.
 Let's say that instead of using the default error-handler, we would like to add the "has-error" class to the input element itself, and make the error message appear in the input's placeholder.
 Let's define a function that does this:

 ```javascript
 function customSetError (element, message) {